Skip to main content

 Contributors netapp-tonias

-NetApp Console restricts traffic, communication, and data in restricted mode, and you must ensure your environment (on-premises and in the cloud) complies with required regulations.
+Note NetApp Console limits data flow in restricted and private modes, but you must ensure your environment complies with your regulations.

 Each deployment mode differs in outbound connectivity, location, installation, authentication, data services, and charging methods.